lacchain/vc-contracts/README.md

 The result is only a boolean if the signature is correct.

 ### 3. Revocation
-As shown in the structure diagram, the process of revocation of a credential must be called directly in the **CredentialRegistry** contract, this is because this function validates that only the issuer can execute this operation (since if the facade is used, the ``msg.sender`` would be the address of the **ClaimVerifier**).
+As shown in the structure diagram, the process of revocation of a credential must be called directly in the **CredentialRegistry** contract, that is because this function validates that only the issuer can execute this operation (since if the facade is used, the ``msg.sender`` would be the address of the **ClaimVerifier**).

 ```solidity
 function revokeCredential(bytes32 _credentialHash)